joshuacarmack/joshuacarmack.com/content/posts/200-sports-photos/index.md

 For 2025 we had about 170 players and I ended up with over 650 photos to go through.
 I went through and chose the best shot for each plater and team, ending up with about 180 shots total.
 I ran my script again to verify every player had a photo after I had chosen the best shots.

 From this point I did basic edits and crops to all of the photos.
+I then exported them all to a folder.

+### Creating the player alpha background images